mannipulator/mannito-farming-integration/custom_components/mannito_farming/README.md

 ## Installation

 1. Download this repository
-2. Copy the `grow_controller` folder to your Home Assistant's `custom_components` directory
+2. Copy the `mannito_farming` folder to your Home Assistant's `custom_components` directory
 3. Restart Home Assistant

 ## Configuration

 1. Go to Settings -> Devices & Services
 2. Click "Add Integration"
-3. Search for "Grow Controller"
+3. Search for "Mannito Farming"
 4. Enter the following information:
    - Host: The IP address of your ESP32 controller
    - Username: Your controller's username
    - Password: Your controller's password
+5. Select the sensors you want to send to the controller

 ## API Endpoints